Arnice123/Stormhacks-Hooray-For-Huawei/README.md

 Long runtime to compute a still valid solution.

 ## Accomplishments that we're proud of
-We are able to make an algorithm that returns a good solution to the problem.
+We were able to make an algorithm that returns a good solution to the problem.

 ## What we learned
 We learned teamwork, how to split tasks for complicated algorithms, and more c++ knowledge.